pelias/documentation/services.md

 Unlike the other Pelias services, we didn't actually write a Pelias Libpostal service.
 We recommend using the [go-whosonfirst-libpostal](https://github.com/whosonfirst/go-whosonfirst-libpostal) service created by the [Who's on First](https://whosonfirst.org) team.

+For convenience, we've packaged the go-whosonfirst-libpostal service [using Docker](https://github.com/pelias/libpostal-service) in a way that fits in well with the rest of the Pelias Docker packages.

 ## [Point-in-Polygon (PIP)](https://github.com/pelias/pip-service)